International Criminal Court is wrong to ask for Saif al-Islam Gadhafi's surrender, Libya says

 “According to the rules, Libya has the primacy to prosecute Saif, so if they present this to the International Criminal Court judges, probably they will get an approval,” Moreno-Ocampo said Thursday.
 “That’s the system.
 The system is the primacy for the national judges.”

-Amnesty International called on Libya to hand over Gadhafi at once in light of the ICC statement.
+Amnesty International has previously called on Libya to hand over Gadhafi.

 “An unfair trial before a Libyan court where the accused could face the death penalty is no way to guarantee justice and accountability,” the rights group said.

-Amnesty said Libya did not have a functioning court system and the country was “unable to conduct effective investigations,” so “the ICC will be crucial in delivering accountability in Libya.”
+Amnesty has said that Libya does not have a functioning court system and the country was “unable to conduct effective investigations,” so “the ICC will be crucial in delivering accountability in Libya.”

 Libya and the ICC have been going back and forth since his capture about where Saif al-Islam Gadhafi, once his father’s heir apparent, will be tried.